 In last month’s blog, we shared the process to create a successful mobile application, focusing on core app functionality & mobile app features.
 If you implemented our recommendations, your team has wireframed a blueprint of the core purpose and functions of the app.
 You’ve tested, tracked, and communicated to agree upon your Minimal Viable Product (MVP).

-Congratulations!
 Now, you’re ready to take it to the next level – developing and launching your mobile app.
-Before you launch, make sure it has these six must-have features for mobile apps.
+Before you launch, make sure you have these six must-have features for mobile apps.

-UI/UX – Make Your App Intuitive
+2. Make Your App an Intuitive UI/UX

-The responsive design also plays into the second most important feature – User Interface/User Experience, or UI/UX.
-According to research, a bad mobile experience will make over 50% of app users less likely to engage with your company in the future.
+Responsive design for mobile apps also plays into the second most important feature – User Interface/User Experience (UI/UX).
+According to research, bad mobile app design and experience will make over 50% of app users less likely to engage with your company in the future.

 Ah, security!
-It almost goes without saying, but since identity theft is now considered the biggest financial and personal threat facing our society today – a conservative estimate of 2018 cybercrime profitability is $1.5 trillion – embedding the most up-to-date security in your mobile app is not an option.
+It almost goes without saying, but since identity theft is now considered the biggest financial and personal threat facing our society – a conservative estimate of 2018 cyber crime profitability is $1.5 trillion – embedding the most up-to-date security in your mobile app is not an option.
 It is a necessity.